Aditya9424/samart-parking/README.md

 <br>
 author- aditya kumar
 <br>
-The folder is in my new branch
+The folder is in my new branch named as new folder